 As the drug is used for lymphoma this is not really a concern as a potential side-effect.
 There is also reassuring data from the over 750,000 patients who have been treated with rituximab for lymphoma, in that the drug has been well tolerated and there has not been a great increase in significant side-effects.

-Very rarely (4 in 100,000 patients) rituximab may cause a condition called progressive multifocal leukoencephalopathy (PML), which can damage the brain and spinal cord.
+Very rarely (4 in 100,000 patients) a condition called progressive multifocal leukoencephalopathy (PML), which can damage the brain and spinal cord has been reported in patients taking rituximab for RA.
 If you experience any of the following you should see your doctor immediately: pins and needles, weakness, shaky movements, unsteadiness, loss of vision, speech problems, changes in your behaviour or mood, difficulty with moving your face, arms or legs.
 Of note, the incidence of this in patients with RA is extremely rare and those who have developed the condition have usually been receiving significant immunosuppressive drugs apart from rituximab.

 Immunisation and rituximab